UntitledsTakenNOOOO/dehacked-attack/README.md

 	* Change: Drops a Cell instead of a Clip, because DEHACKED doesn't let you change drops but DECORATE does and the inconsistency bothered me.

 SCIMITAR (Cycloid, 2006):
-* SSG trooper: A zombieman wielding a super shotgun with 40 hit points, spawning with zombieman very rarely.
+* SSG Trooper: A zombieman wielding a super shotgun with 40 hit points, spawning with zombieman very rarely.
-	* Change: It was originally 90 HP, and also repeat-fired, and it does neither of those now.
+	* Change: Reduced HP from 90 down to 45.
+It also repeat-fired, and it doesn't do that either.
+It drops a Super Shotgun for consistency reasons.
 * Calfdemon: A white baby cacodemon with 100 hit points, spawning with the lost soul.
 * Cacodemoness: A green cacodemon variant emitting green fireballs.
 * Mancubus II: A mancubus with a slightly different attack pattern.